aiven/aiven-docs/docs/products/valkey/get-started.md

    - `--service-type valkey`: Specifies the service type as Aiven for Valkey.
    - `--cloud CLOUD_AND_REGION`: Specifies the cloud provider and region for deployment.
    - `--plan PLAN`: Specifies the service plan or tier.
-   -` --project PROJECT_NAME`: Specifies the project where the service will be created.
+   - `--project PROJECT_NAME`: Specifies the project where the service will be created.

 Explore additional options by running: